Alphabetical Plant Listing

 Host Plants

 The tomato hornworm is a common pest of tomato, pepper, and eggplant plants.
-These plants are the preferred host plants of the tomato hornworm and are where the caterpillar will lay its eggs and feed as it grows.
+These plants are the preferred host plants and are where the caterpillar lays its eggs and feeds as it grows.

 However, the tomato hornworm is not limited to these plants, and it is also known to feed on other plants in the Solanaceae family, such as potato, tobacco, and nightshade.